dsandif/my-startup-list/README.md

+Short and sweet demo of a react app.

 # Startup List
 Complete the phases in order to reveal a random fact.
 You must complete each phase before moving on to the next.
 Your progress is saved in your browsers local storage.